 - Soak your soul and body at Chiang Dao Hot Springs : Pristine and Clean

 - Experience Local Thai Culture at Chiang Dao Tuesday Market

 - Enjoy Farm-Stay at Ban Tham village of Chiang Dao

 - Have a sumptuous dinner at Chiang Dao Nest Restaurant

-You may read more about our experience at our blog here – Chiang Dao Caves and Divine Wat Tham Cave Temple
+You may read more about our experience here – Chiang Dao Caves and Divine Wat Tham Cave Temple

 (Go to the Top) During our Thailand Trip, we happened to visit many temples but this certainly scores in the top one and in case, you are headed to Chiang Dao, we certainly recommend a visit to Wat Tham Pha Plong (วัดถ้ำผาปล่อง).
 After our visit to magnificient Chiang Dao Caves (ถ้ำเชียงดาว), it took us some time to find the path to the temple but it was worth the efforts.